Last Updated: May 26, 2024

 United States of America

-💰 Compare Maria Bartiromo's Net Worth
+1. What Is Maria Bartiromo's Net Worth And Salary?

-What is Maria Bartiromo's Net Worth and Salary?
+What Is Maria Bartiromo's Net Worth and Salary?

-Maria Bartiromo is an American journalist, columnist and television news anchor who has a net worth of $50 million.
-Though it should be noted that a portion of Maria's net worth today comes from her marriage to financier John Steinberg.
+Maria Bartiromo is an American journalist, columnist, and television news anchor who has a net worth of $50 million.
+However, it should be noted that a portion of Maria's net worth today comes from her marriage to financier John Steinberg.
 Maria Bartiromo first made a name for herself as the longtime co-host of the program "Closing Bell" on CNBC.
-Today she is one of the most prominent personalities on the Fox Business Network, hosting the shows "Morning with Maria" and "Maria Bartiromo's Wall Street".
-She has also worked as host of The Wall Street Journal Report and producer and assignment editor for CNN Business News.
-She previously hosted a segment of Market Watch for CNBC, The Business of Innovation, and Business Center.
+Today, she is one of the most prominent personalities on the Fox Business Network, hosting the shows "Morning with Maria" and "Maria Bartiromo's Wall Street."
+She has also worked as host of "The Wall Street Journal Report" and producer and assignment editor for CNN Business.
+She previously hosted a segment of "Market Watch" for CNBC, "The Business of Innovation," and "Business Center."

 Early Life